7aman4013/N-Body/README.md

 It might be possible to do this, but doing it efficiently enough to where the payoff of being able to do Barnes-Hutt sometimes outweighs the work to check when I can do it feels very hard.

 Also, if anyone was genuinely curious(!!), sorry for the mess.
 I made these under the assumption that only I would see the code.
+However, I do intend to clean this up.